CraCS-research-group/ANSYS-Fatigue-Cohesive-Element/README.md

 * SX.
 Mode I J-integral element contribution (N/mm).
 * SY.
 Mode II J-integral element contribution (N/mm).
 * SZ.
 Number of elements in the fracture process zone of the propagation crack region to which this element belongs in the case it does.
 * SXY.
-Derivative of the opening separation with respect to the crack growth.
+Derivative of the opening separation with respect to the crack growth (mm/mm).
 * SYZ.
-Derivative of the in-plane sliding separation with respect to the crack growth.
+Derivative of the in-plane sliding separation with respect to the crack growth (mm/mm).
 * SXZ.
 Traction component in the first integration point in the opening direction (MPa).
 * SEQV.
 Traction component in the first integration point in the in-plane sliding direction (MPa).
 * EPTOX.
 Number of cycles.
 * EPTOY.
 Crack growth defined as total length of fully-damaged elements in the propagation crack region to which this element belongs in the case it does (mm).
 * EPTOZ.
 Mode I energy release rate GI associated to the propagation crack region to which this element belongs in the case it does (N/mm)
 * EPTOXY.
-Mode II energy release rate associated to the propagation crack region to which this element belongs in the case it does GI (N/mm)
+Mode II energy release rate associated to the propagation crack region to which this element belongs in the case it does (N/mm)
 * EPTOYZ.
+Number of the crack propagation region.
+* EPTOXZ.
 Stiffness damage variable Dk in the first integration point.
-* EPTOXZ.
+* EPTOEQV.
 Stiffness damage variable Dk in the last integration point.

 DOCUMENTATION
 ---------------